55 Meaningful, Mystical and Spiritual Names for Dogs

 Halo: Crown of light seen around Holy figures and saints.

 Hymn: Song of praise to god.

-Jubilee: Jewish tradition, a year of emancipation and restoration occuring every fifty years.
+Jubilee: In Jewish tradition, a year of emancipation and restoration occurring every fifty years.

 Nimbus: Aura of light seen around the heads of Holy figures.